 What causes thrush?

 Thrush happens when the Candida fungus multiplies inside your mouth and throat.
-It crowds out other organisms.
-Circumstances that throw off the normal balance of organisms can trigger thrush.
+Circumstances that throw off the normal balance of organisms can set off thrush.
 One example is when you take antibiotics.
 These medicines may kill some of the normal bacteria present in your mouth.
 Candida is unaffected by the antibiotics, allowing the fungus to multiply freely.
 That is why people on antibiotics have an increased risk of thrush.

 Other factors that can disrupt the normal balance of organisms and increase the risk of thrush are: